eyobodega/Simulate-MMU/README.md

 `test.sh` script to test your project.

 ### Deliverables
-Submit a zip file, `project3.zip`, containing all files that are required to build and run your project, including:
+Submit a zip file, `project_mmu.zip`, containing all files that are required to build and run your project, including:

     1) Makefile
     2) All C source or header files